kevinchtsang/AMHS_attack_prediction/README.md

 We used the AMHS dataset to benchmark the ability of four machine learning techniques to predict asthma attacks.

-If you would like to use the code, please attribute/cite it to the associated paper or this repository
+If you would like to use the code, please attribute/cite it to the associated paper or this repository (see Citation below).

 ## Data

 Data from the Asthma Mobile Health Study (AMHS) is available at [Synapse](https://www.synapse.org/asthmahealth)

-Please do not upload any of the data from AMHS when committing.
+Please do not upload any of the data from AMHS when committing, including CSVs and any Matlab objects with data.

 This analysis will make use of "Daily Prompt Survey", "Weekly Prompt Survey", and "EQ5D Survey"